 The path of a punch: Legs > Hips > Torso > Shoulders > Arms > Fist > Target

-This means that the bench press trains about 30% of the muscles responsible for a power punch.
-On theory the squat, the power clean, the snatch, heavy rotation work and other lower body drills do more for punching than the barbell bench press.
+Therefore, the bench press trains about 30-40% of the muscle mass responsible for a power punch.
+In theory, the squat, the power clean, the snatch, heavy rotation work and other lower body drills do more for punching than the barbell bench press.

-In The End Of The Day Punching Is What Counts
+At The End Of The Day, Punching Is What Counts

 A long time ago I was a skateboarder.
 I trained a lot, especially for someone who wasn’t paid to do it.
-While I can talk all day and criticize the skateboarding community we got one thing right – practice is the only thing that makes you better.
+I can criticize the skateboarding community all day, but we got one thing right – practice is the only way to get better.

-You will rarely meet a skateboarder who warm-ups with some kind of joint rotations or runs.
-All the skaters that I once knew were either warming-up with easy to do tricks or simply riding for 10-15 minutes.
+You will rarely meet a skateboarder who does joint rotations or runs as a warm-up.
+All the skaters that I once knew were warming-up with easy tricks or riding for 10-15 minutes.

-Looking back, squatting and conditioning work on the side would have been helpful but the difference in the final outcome would have been small.
-With or without squats my level of skateboarding would have been about even.
+Looking back, squatting and conditioning work on the side would have been helpful, but the difference in the final outcome would have been small.
+With or without, squats, my level of skateboarding would have been pretty much the same.

-Back in the day guys like Muhammad Ali, Mike Tyson, Rocky Marciano and many more famous boxers did much less weight work than people’s brainwashed bodybuilding minds can imagine.
-To this day there are boxers who do almost no weightlifting at all.
+Back in the day, guys like Muhammad Ali, Mike Tyson, Rocky Marciano and other famous boxers did not focus on weighlifting.
+To this day, there are boxers who do almost no weightlifting at all.